 Now you can run the selected application the executables list by hitting the run button.
 This is how all applications that need access to the Skyrim Special Edition data folder should be ran.

 Creating a Profile

 This will be the main profile you use as you mod your game.
 You can also create profiles for specific modules if you want but this isn’t necessary.
-If ever you do some testing with mods or troubleshoot a problem simply copy this profile by hitting “Copy” on the “<Manage…>” menu with the Ai Cave Modlist profile selected.
+If ever you need to do some testing with mods or troubleshoot a problem, simply copy this profile by hitting “Copy” on the “<Manage…>” menu with the The Best Modlist profile selected.
 This will allow you disable and enable mods freely on your duplicate profile without touching your main modlist.

 Cleaning the DLC Plugins

 Unfortunately, one of the things that Bethesda did not do was remove the dirty edits from their official DLC and Update plugins… That means we will have to do it ourselves.
 Dirty edits are essentially meaningless records or record changes that are not needed for plugin functionality.
 These are usually accidentally created during development in the Creation Kit and should be removed to avoid unnecessary conflicts.

 Note 6/1/20: Version 4.0.3 of xEdit has a critical bug where the cleaning process breaks additional exterior worldspaces like Apocrypha and Soul Cairn.
 For this reason cleaning should be done on version 4.0.3b of xEdit which is currently in experimental mode so you have to download it from their discord here.
 Install it per the above instructions above and replace the old install.
 Newer releases should have this fixed when they’re available.
 For this version you will need to add the “-sse” and “-quickautoclean” arguments in the executable field for the xEdit executable to make sure xEdit is working with the correct game and launches in auto clean mode.